 - Paragraph #3: You must say why you want to change your name.

 - Paragraph #4: Attest that the name change is not sought for any fraudulent intent.
 You cannot change your name for fraudulent reasons.
 Fraudulent reasons include wanting to deceive creditors or escape a criminal history.

 - Paragraph #5 – Name any petitioner(s) that has/have a criminal record.
-Every person who wants their name changed will be asked if they have a criminal record but only those aged 22 years old or older are required to apply to the Michigan State Police for criminal history background check.
+Every person who wants their name changed will be asked if they have a criminal record but only those aged 22 years old or older are required to apply to the Michigan State Police for a criminal history background check.
 (See Criminal Background Check below.)

 - Paragraph #6 – Attest that each person for whom a name change is sought has been a resident of Calhoun County for at least one year.

 - Paragraph #7 – Information about any minor child included in the Petition.
 (If a child is included, see separate instructions for children.)